Faith communities draw from the strengths, wisdom, and practices from their spiritual tradition to make meaningful contributions.

 In March 2013, the Hindu Society of Alberta honored the 150th birth anniversary of Swami Vivekananda, an inspiring personality well known in India and North America, by contributing 2500 urgently needed hosiery items to Boyle Street Community Services.
 This donation helps people living in poverty in inner city Edmonton.

-During the Christmas Season, members of Edmonton’s synagogues and the Arab Jewish Women’s Peace Coalition assist Inner City Pastoral Ministry with preparing Sunday lunch for 300 people at a time when Christian churches are very busy with the season’s celebrations.
+The Jewish community unites as members of Edmonton’s synagogues work together to assist Inner City Pastoral Ministry with preparing Sunday lunch for 300 people at a time during the Christmas Season, when Christian churches are very busy with the season’s celebrations.

 Since 2001 members of Edmonton’s Muslim community have hosted an annual dinner at Boyle Street Community Services to mark the end of the month-long Ramadan fast.
 “Within the Islamic tradition,” says organizer Omar Yaqub , “there’s different forms of obligations.
 There’s obligations you have towards family, there’s obligations you have towards God … and there’s obligations one has towards their community.
 And one of the obligations we have towards our community is to feed the homeless.”